hostjane/hostjane.github.io/_pages/marketplace-fee.md

 To operate our platform and provide marketing, hosting and payment services to Buyers and Sellers, we charge a Marketplace Fee on finalized sales of Services after Buyer approval, and on tips.

-- [x] Do not apply to donations for gas and groceries
 - [x] 5% on the Service Cost of Listings (Regular and Online Lessons)
 - [x] 5% on Service Cost of Custom Orders
 - [x] 5% on Tips.